Unleashing the Power of Chain-of-Prediction for Monocular 3D Object Detection: Experiments

+\textbf{Component.} \cref{sec:experiment-ablation:components} analyzes the impact of the proposed Chain-of-Prediction (CoP) and Uncertainty-Guided Selector (GS).
+Starting from the baseline, introducing CoP yields consistent improvements across all IoU thresholds, confirming that explicitly modeling inter-attribute correlations enhances geometric consistency and depth accuracy.
+When further equipped with UR, the model achieves an additional gain, reaching $+2.86\%$, with the largest improvements observed on the \textit{Moderate} and \textit{Hard} sets containing occluded or visually ambiguous objects.
+A slight drop appears on the \textit{Easy} set, where most objects are clearly visible.
+This observation is consistent with~\cref{sec:experiment-ablation:router-design}, as GS prioritizes reliability under uncertainty, but its routing decisions are not guaranteed to be correct in all cases.
+Overall, the combined CoP and GS design delivers complementary benefits and consistent performance gains over the baseline.

+\textbf{Router Design.} To assess the effectiveness of the Uncertainty-Guided Selector (GS), we compare it with several routing strategies in~\cref{sec:experiment-ablation:router-design}.
+The \textit{w/gt} setting provides an oracle upper bound by selecting, for each object, the branch (CoP or Parallel) that yields the lower prediction error based on ground truth.
+In contrast, the \textit{Random} baseline randomly assigns each instance to either branch with equal probability, serving as a lower bound.

+As shown in the table~\cref{sec:experiment-ablation:router-design}, GS achieves an accuracy of $82.18\%$, approaching the oracle router while substantially surpassing the random strategy.
+This indicates that GS effectively learns to associate uncertainty with prediction reliability, enabling it to make consistent routing decisions.
+Correspondingly, GS attains significant performance gains across all difficulty levels, especially on the \textit{Hard} subset, where uncertainty estimation plays a more critical role under occlusion or ambiguous visual cues.
+Overall, GS demonstrates its ability to dynamically balance correlation exploitation and error mitigation, achieving accuracy close to the oracle performance without ground-truth supervision.

-\textbf{Components.} \methodName introduces a chain-of-prediction (CoP) via three novel components: Feature Learning (FL), Feature Propagation (FP) and Feature Aggregation (FA) which learn, propagate, and aggregate attribute-specific features, ensuring that each attribute prediction is conditioned on previously predicted attributes. \cref{sec:experiment-ablation:components} shows that all these components contribute to performance gains, and their combination yields the best results.
-For example, their combination yields \apThreeD at \iouThreeD $\geq 0.7$ by $2.99\%$, $2.52\%$, and $2.20\%$ over the baseline at three levels.
+\textbf{CoP Design.} Our Chain of Prediction (CoP) framework consists of three components: \textit{Feature Learning (FL)}, \textit{Feature Propagation (FP)}, and \textit{Feature Aggregation (FA)}.
+These components respectively learn, propagate, and aggregate attribute-specific features, enabling each attribute prediction to be conditioned on the preceding ones and effectively capture inter-attribute dependencies.
+Tab.~\ref{sec:experiment-ablation:cop-design} shows all three components contribute to performance improvements, and their combination achieves the best results.

-\textbf{Attributes in \predictionchainshort.} We analyze the impact of including various \threeD attributes in \predictionchainshort.
-We conduct three independent experiments, each using a different combination of \threeD attributes.
-As shown in \cref{sec:experiment-ablation:attributes}, incorporating all three attributes yields the best performance.
-These findings confirm that propagating and aggregating attribute-specific features along \predictionchainshort significantly benefits overall performance.